Vevo2: A Unified and Controllable Framework for Speech and Singing Voice Generation: Methodology

-\textbf{Architecture}\quad The prosody tokenizer consists of five main components: Downsampling Layer, Encoder, Vector Quantization (VQ), Decoder, and Upsampling Layer.
+Although a continuous chromagram can be directly used as a conditioning signal, we adopt VQ quantization to obtain compact \emph{discrete} prosody tokens that are better suited for our sequence modeling pipeline and more robust to acoustic variations (see Appendix for an empirical analysis).
+The prosody tokenizer consists of five main components (Figure~\ref{fig:vevo2-tokenizer-prosody}): Downsampling Layer (CNN-based), Encoder, Vector Quantization (VQ), Decoder, and Upsampling Layer (CNN-based).
 Formally, given the codebook $\bm{E} = [\bm{e}_1, \bm{e}_2, \dots, \bm{e}_K]$ with vocabulary size $K$, and taking chromagram features $\bm{x}$ as input, the reconstructed output $\hat{\bm{x}}$ is obtained after passing through these five modules:

 where $\bm{z}_q(\bm{x})$ is the quantized representation (i.e., token) of $\bm{z}_e(\bm{x})$ after VQ.
 The loss function consists of the reconstruction loss (whose weight is $\lambda$) and quantization loss (whose weight is $\beta$):